 The Clarice Smith Performing Arts Center at Maryland is a lively place for learning, exploration and growth.
 Through a wide range of programs, our artists and audiences experience personal, intellectual, and spiritual growth and artistic development.
 The Center is home to the students and faculty of the School of Music, Department of Theatre, Department of Dance, as well as the Michelle Smith Performing Arts Library.
 It is also home to many visiting artists through our "Maryland Presents" series.
 Emerging and seasoned artists, working together, spark each other's creative spirits.

-If you're sports-minded, you'll thrill to the exploits of the Maryland Terrapins as they battle with ACC and NCAA rivals.
+If you're sports-minded, you'll thrill to the exploits of the Maryland Terrapins as they battle with Big 10 and NCAA rivals.
 In addition to exciting Terps basketball and football, you'll also enjoy top-flight competition in soccer, lacrosse and field hockey, to name just a few of the more than 23 men's and women's intercollegiate teams fielded by Maryland.